pudge330/AdminDashboard/README.md

-# AdminDashboard
+# AdminSkeleton

-A admin dashboard template.
+A admin panel skeleton template.
 Comes with 4 built-in menus and javascript to handle opening and closing of menus.

 ## Getting Started